COVID-19 in Arkansas

 - Because you can be infected without symptoms or a known exposure to someone with COVID-19, using a self-test before gathering with others, either within your household or outside of your household, can inform you about your risk of spreading COVID-19 to others.

 - A negative result means that the test did not detect the virus and that you may not have an infection, but it does not rule out infection, especially when self-testing.
 Repeating an at-home test within a few days, with at least 24 hours between tests, will increase the confidence that you are not infected.

 Where to get tested or obtain at-home tests:

 - Free or low-cost at-home tests may be available at Local Health Units or local pharmacies.

-- Commercial insurance carriers are required to pay or reimburse for individually purchased self-tests (check with your insurance provider for conditions).
+- Commercial insurance carriers may pay or reimburse for at-home and lab tests, although you may be subject to cost-sharing (check with your insurance provider for conditions).

 How to perform a COVID-19 self-test: